ameyer30/Internet-Usage-Statistics-By-Age/README.md

 The entirety of this data was collected in 2024, spanning all 12 months

-This project is intended for learning and portfolio purposes and demonstrates foundational Power BI dashboard design and analysis techniques.
+This project is intended for learning and portfolio purposes and demonstrates foundational Power BI dashboard design and analysis techniques